Instructor of Music Theory, Interlochen Arts Academy

 D.M.A., Composition, Michigan State University; M.M., Music Theory, Michigan State University; M.M., Composition, Duquesne University; B.M., Songwriting, Berklee College of Music

-Dr. Childs' works have been performed from Pittsburgh to Paris.
-He has had pieces performed by the Grammy-winning group eighth blackbird, Tala Rasa Percussion and Alia Musica.
-A winner of the MSU Honors Composition Award, his works have been recently featured at the International Clarinet Association Symposium and Interlochen's Shakespeare Festival.
+Childs' works have been performed from Pittsburgh to Paris.
+He has had pieces performed by the Grammy-winning group eighth blackbird, Tala Rasa Percussion, and Alia Musica.
+A winner of the Michigan State University Honors Composition Award, his works have been featured at the International Clarinet Association Symposium and the Interlochen Shakespeare Festival.
 Dr. Childs also enjoys multi-discipline collaboration.